bridgethass/udacity-dsnd-project2/README.md

 ## Project Motivation<a name="motivation"></a>

-This project ...
+This project classifies messages sent during a disaster in order to direct them to an appropriate disaster relief agency.

 ## Data Descriptions <a name="data"></a>

-  1) `disaster_categories.csv`:
+  1) `disaster_messages.csv`: messages sent during disasters via social media or directly to disaster response organizations
-  2) `disaster_messages.csv`:
+  2) `disaster_categories.csv`: category of disaster messages (36 options total)

 ## File Descriptions <a name="files"></a>

 The repository contains the following files:

-    1) data/process_data.py
+    1) data/process_data.py : ETL pipeline to merge and clean the disaster messages and categories into the sqlite DisasterResponses.db
-    2) models/train_classifier.py
+    2) models/train_classifier.py : model pipeline to train and classify the disaster messages into categories
-    3) models/viz_results.py
+    3) models/viz_results.py : functions to plot the classification results (precision, recall, f1-score)

 ## Results<a name="results"></a>

 ## Licensing, Authors, Acknowledgments <a name="licensing"></a>

-Data is provided by [...](http://) The code here is licensed under open source GNU General Public License v3.0, and is free to use as you wish, with no guarantees :)
+Data is provided by [Figure Eight](https://www.figure-eight.com/) The code here is licensed under open source GNU General Public License v3.0, and is free to use as you wish, with no guarantees :)